GUIDE 2024

 Repository: the location where documents are stored.
 Paper-based documents are stored in physical repositories.
 Electronic documents are stored in electronic repositories such as databases.

-Workflow: a well-defined process that enforces business rules, sets escalation schedules, and ensures that authorization procedures are followed.
+Workflow: a well-defined process that enforces business rules, sets escalation schedules, and ensures authorization procedures are followed.

 If you are new to document control management and are looking to learn more, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of managing technical documentation.